d-murphy/nysdrillteams/README.md

 * update name of old id field
 * there is a tournament with id: 'hose tester checked on 8/13/93 found it to be illegal by rules committee.'

+### To Do Before live
+* tracks page, pictures, track records

 ### To Do

+* turn off locations for now
+* add link on tournament pages to see the top runs at this track (add query params to top runs page?)
+* total points
+* 1991 state tournament, total points don't include half values
 * 2011 state tournament is weird
 * 2012 suffolk county drill displays the wrong winner
 * 2009 town of islip not display winner tie